 - Collisions with other balloons

-If you suffered injuries due to a hot air balloon accident, you may have a viable claim for civil damages from the balloon pilot or operating company.
+If you suffered injuries due to a hot air balloon accident, you might have a viable claim for civil damages from the balloon pilot or operating company.
 Potential damages include medical expenses, lost wages, pain and suffering, and attorney's fees.
 While the hot air balloon tour guides would like to convince you that hot air balloon accidents are freak accidents, this is untrue.
 Most hot air balloon accidents occur due to pilot negligence.
 Negligence occurs when the pilot fails to exercise the proper level of care when flying the balloon.